Simmigon-flagg/GSU-2019-HACKATHON-API-INTRODUCTION/README.md

 ##### Webpages, APIs and Browser Developer tool

-To developer code I use https://code.visualstudio.com/ Feel free to use any code editor you like but it will be easier to follow alone with these Demos
+The IDE I used: https://code.visualstudio.com/.
+Feel free to use any code editor you like but it will be easier to follow alone with these Demos

 #### View in console
 ```sh